Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Entropy Index, -Index and Morse Index

-\paragraph{} Recall from the introduction that the shrinkers $\Sigma\subset \R^{n+1}$ are precisely the minimal surfaces of $\R^{n+1}$ equipped with the conformally changed metric $g_{ij}=e^{-\frac{|x|^2}{4}}\delta_{ij}$.
-In this section, we will provide an important connection between the entropy stability of a shrinker and the stability of the shrinker considered as a minimal surface in $(\R^{n+1},e^{-\frac{|x|^2}{4}}\delta_{ij})$.
-Namely, Theorem \ref{thm:equivalence of entropy and Morse index}, shows that a closed shrinker $\Sigma\subset \R^{n+1}$ is entropy unstable if and only if the Morse index of $\Sigma$ is greater than $n+2$.
+\paragraph{} Recall that the shrinkers $\Sigma\subset \R^{n+1}$ are precisely the minimal surfaces of $\R^{n+1}$ equipped with the conformally changed metric $g_{ij}=e^{-\frac{|x|^2}{2n}}\delta_{ij}$, and are critical points of the Gaussian area functional $F=F_{0,1}$.
+In this section, we will determine the relationship between three types of stability of a shrinker: entropy stability, $F$-stability, and Morse stability (when a shrinker is considered as a critical point of $F=F_{0,1}$).
+Theorem \ref{thm:equivalence of F and Morse index}, shows that a closed shrinker $\Sigma\subset \R^{n+1}$ is entropy unstable if the Morse index of $\Sigma$ is greater than $n+2$.
 Consequently, to prove Theorem \ref{thm:main theorem existence of perturbation reduce the entropy} we will only need to show that the $m$-covered circle has Morse index greater than 3.
-The results of this section apply to shrinkers $\Sigma^n\subset \R^{n+1}$ of any dimension.
+The results of this section apply to closed shrinkers $\Sigma^n\subset \R^{n+1}$ of any dimension.

+Entropy is hard to compute.
+Therefore it is not easy to characterize the stability of entropy by variational methods.
+In order to overcome this issue, Colding-Minicozzi \cite{CoMi} introduced the notion of $F$-stability, and study the connections between $F$-stability and entropy stability.
+Later Liu \cite{Li} studied further properties of these connections.
+Let us recall some definitions in \cite{CoMi} and \cite{Li}.
+For the purpose of this paper, we will only discuss the case of closed shrinkers.